 • Bean mappings: an 'empty' target bean will be returned, with the exception of constants and expressions, they will be populated when present.

-- Primitives: the default values for primitives will be returned, e.g. false for boolean or 0 for int. - Iterables / Arrays: an empty iterable will be returned. - Maps: an empty map will be returned.
+- Iterables / Arrays: an empty iterable will be returned. - Maps: an empty map will be returned.

 The strategy works in a hierarchical fashion.
 Setting nullValueMappingStrategy on mapping method level will override @Mapper#nullValueMappingStrategy, and @Mapper#nullValueMappingStrategy will override @MappingConfig#nullValueMappingStrategy.